 The 2023 Annual Report due January 31, 2024 should be based on the 2023-2024 academic year.
 The student data should be as of December 31, 2023.
 The Faculty data should be current up to Spring 2024.
 For graduates from a previous academic year, it refers to 2022-2023.

-Q: Where is the Annual Report Overview video located?
+Q: Where is the Annual Report Overview located?

-The 12-minute video is located under the Reporting page under Administrators & Educators.
-For a direct link to the video, click here.
+The guidance document is located on the Reporting page and in Accreditation Resources.
+For a direct link, click here.

 Q: When is the Annual Report due?